vladhc/rl-udacity/p2_continuous/README.md

 1. Middleware #1: `state_size` → 128; Leaky ReLU
 2. Middleware #2: 128 → 128; Leaky ReLU
-3. Action Head #2: 128 → `action_size`.
-In case of continous environment the Tanh activation function is used and output is interpreted as `mu` value of Gaussian distribution.
-The `sigma` value of the distribution is read from the separate parameter of the network, which doesn't depend on state.
+3. Action Head: 128 → `action_size`.
+In case of continuous environment the Tanh activation function is used and output is interpreted as `mu` value of Gaussian distribution.
+The `sigma` value of the distribution is read from the separate parameter of the network, which doesn't depend on the state.

 ## Running trained agent on Banana environment

+Trained agents having fun (Pytorch checkpoint included):

 ![play](https://github.com/vladhc/rl-udacity/raw/master/p2_continuous/reacher.gif "Agent playing Reacher environment")

-First copy the saved network from the cloud to the local machine:
+First, copy the saved network from the github to the local machine:
 `wget https://github.com/vladhc/rl-udacity/raw/master/p2_continuous/reacher-ppo-643.pth`
 and then run visualization:

 `python play.py --checkpoint reacher-ppo-643.pth`

 This renders the environment, runs multiple episodes and outputs the average reward.
 Here is an example of running `play.py` of the trained agend on 100 episodes: